Kristina01111000/Drws_site/README.md

 - caching needed for faster load next time -> problem for later

 to do:
-- make new homepage, a static page - have it say here's "this months topic", then put topic in article form
 - resize images manually, change img file types to avif, make less clunky
 - redirect turned off, login not working right when it is on
 - add pictures from google drive